German Confederation: : economic integration

-The Zollverein was a move toward economic integration, modern industrial capitalism, and the victory of centralism over localism, quickly bringing to an end the era of guilds in the small German princely states.
+The Zollverein was a move toward economic integration, modern industrial capitalism, and the victory of centralism over localism, quickly ending the era of guilds in the small German princely states.
 This led to the 1844 revolt of the Silesian Weavers, who saw their livelihood destroyed by the flood of new manufactures.

 The Zollverein also weakened Austrian domination of the Confederation as economic unity increased the desire for political unity and nationalism.